The International Trade Blog Export Compliance

 An ECCN is an alphanumeric, five-character number classification found in the Commerce Control List of the Export Administration Regulations to identify dual-use items for export control purposes.
 You can find out more about ECCNs and how they are classified at the ECCN page on the BIS website.

 - There are three ways to classify your products for export controls: You can self-classify your products, submit a SNAP-R request for a CCATs ruling, or rely on the product vendor.
-We talk more about these processes in our article 3 Ways to Classify Your Products for Export Controls.
+We talk more about these processes in our article Export Codes: ECCN vs. HS, HTS and Schedule B.

 Most products fall under the jurisdiction of the EAR, and most items don’t require an export license.
-But you should never just make that assumption.
-Our white paper, How to Determine if You Need an Export License, gives a detailed explanation of this process.
+But you should never make that assumption.
+Our whitepaper, How to Determine if You Need an Export License, gives a detailed explanation of this process.

 If You’re Still Not Sure Whether Your Product Is USML or ECCN…